microsoft/fluentui-react-native/docs/pages/Theming/Basics.md

 The available theme is defined by the `ThemeProvider`.
 It takes in a `ThemeReference` as a value.

 A `ThemeReference` is a class that creates a theme based on either another `Theme` or a parent `ThemeReference`.
 You can learn more about `ThemeReference` [here](https://github.com/microsoft/fluentui-react-native/blob/master/packages/framework/theme/README.md).
+We have a built in `ThemeReference` which you can access by calling `createDefaultTheme()`

 ```tsx
 import { ThemeReference, ThemeProvider } from '@fluentui-react-native/theme';